wangxiyang2022/DeepFusionMOT/README.md

 # News
 ## This paper has been accepted as both  a journal paper in Robotics and Automation Letters (RA-L), as well as being accepted as a conference paper at IROS 2022!!!

+## StrongFusionMOT(2022.12)
+On the basis of DeepFusionMOT, we have made many improvements, such as proposing a distance and shape-based IOU variant - SDIOU, and applying SDIOU to multiple MOT frameworks (DeepFusionMOT, EagerMOT, OC-SORT, ByteTracker DeepSORT etc.) have improved performance, see the article "[StrongFusionMOT](https://ieeexplore.ieee.org/abstract/document/9976946/)" for details.

 # DeepFusionMOT

 This is the offical implementation of paper "[DeepFusionMOT: A 3D Multi-Object Tracking Framework Based on Camera-LiDAR Fusion with Deep Association](https://arxiv.org/abs/2202.12100) "